 Betty is a senior care professional who was with the VBC almost from the beginning.
 She was a longtime volunteer and VBC Board Member before joining staff to administer our live events.

 Leonard joined the VBC in 2017 to expand our outreach to African American veterans and communities.
 Leonard followed a long and proud family tradition of military service by serving in the Marine Corps from 1997 to 2004.
 That experience infused Leonard with a deep commitment to service, which today he carries on with his wife LaShaundra, also a Marine Corps veteran.
 Together, they founded the nonprofit Hammonds Initiative, which mentors at-risk youth through violence prevention and intervention, community outreach, and volunteerism.

 Carmen joined the VBC in 2019 as producer of our new podcast, “Truth About War.”
 Carmen knows war first-hand from covering the front lines while embedded with American forces in Iraq and Afghanistan, among other places.
 He’s a journalist who has written for some of the world’s leading publications, including the New York Times, TIME, Newsweek, and USA Today.
 He’s the author of Blindsided by the Taliban, which tells the story of being wounded in the face by a rocket-propelled grenade and his grueling and fascinating road to recovery.

 Graphic and Website Design & Communications

 Ellie, Todd’s daughter, has been attending events since the VBC was just a small group of WWII vets who gathered for breakfast.
 She graduated from the College of Wooster in 2018 with a Bachelor’s Degree in History and is now living in Chicago.
-She produces the VBC’s newsletters, handles desk duties, and manages the VBC’s online presence.
+She does print & digital media production for the VBC, handles desk duties, and manages the VBC’s social media & website.